Testing wave turbulence theory for Gross-Pitaevskii system: Numerical results

 Studying high-order statistics for a time dependent problem requires to produce ensemble realizations in order to collect the statistics.
 For the GPE simulations presented in this work, such study is prohibiting.
-Instead, the WWTT provides a framework in which the high-order statistics can be studied.
+Instead, the weak WT theory provides a framework in which the high-order statistics can be studied.

-We compute numerically the PDFs using the WWTT for long times and focus on their tails.
-Figure~\ref{figPDF} shows the relative PDFs (PDFs normalized by $\mathcal{P}_G = e^{-\tilde s}$) computed at $k=22$.
+To compute PDF, we first obtain the numerical solution of WKE, $n(t)=n_{\omega}(t)$.
+Then, we use the exact solution of evolution equation \eqref{main} for PDF, i.e. formulae \eqref{solnPgen}--\eqref{nPDF}, where the deterministic initial data $J$ has Gaussian shape as a function of $k$, \eqref{initialData}.
+For computing the higher-order cumulants $F^{(p)}(t)$ we use formula \eqref{relCum}, where moments $M^{(p)}$ are the integrals of functions $\tilde{s}^p\tilde{\mathcal{P}}_J(\tilde{s},t)$.
+Thus, knowing the numerical solution of WKE in the framework of weak WT theory, one can restore the high-order statistics using exact formulae.

+The goal of this section is to represent the transition between deterministic initial data with Gaussian $k$-distribution as a motion of fronts with respect $\tilde{s}$ and $p$ variables.
+Ahead of the fronts, PDFs and cumulants significantly deviate from the Gaussian statistics, whereas behind the fronts they are very close to the Gaussian statistics.

+To define such fronts, we set a threshold value of the relative deviation of the statistics from Gaussian equal to 1\% since this value becomes noticeable on the plots.
+Then, for each time moment $t$ we find the points $\tilde{s}$ and $p$, for which the relative PDF $\tilde{\mathcal{P}}(t,\tilde{s})/\mathcal{P}_G(\tilde{s})$ and cumulant $F^{(p)}(t)$ deviate from corresponding curves of Gaussian statistics by 1\%.
+In what follows, for these points we use notations $\tilde{s}^*(t)$ and $p^*(t)$, respectively.

-The black dot in Figure~\ref{figPDF} denotes the point $\tilde{s}=\tilde{s}^*(t)$ where the curve corresponding to $t=50$ starts to deviate from the limiting dash line by more than 1\%, i.e. where the ratio of PDF divided by the final exponential form takes the value $0.99$.
+Figure~\ref{figPDF} shows the relative PDFs computed at $k=22$.
+The black dot denotes the point $\tilde{s}=\tilde{s}^*(t)$ where the curve corresponding to $t=50$ deviates from the limiting dash line by 1\%, i.e. where the ratio of PDF and exponential PDF $\mathcal{P}_G(\tilde{s})$ takes the value $0.99$.
 The dynamics of the point $\tilde{s}^*(t)$ illustrates a front moving towards large $\tilde{s}$ as $t\to\infty$.
-Behind this front PDF asymptotes to the exponential one, whereas ahead of this point it still deviates by $1\%$.
+Behind this front, PDF asymptotically approaches to the exponential one, whereas ahead of this point it still deviates by more than $1\%$.
 Figure~\ref{figPDFfront} displays the dynamics of $\tilde{s}^*(t)$ for different values of $k$, showing its acceleration in the final phase, which depends on the wave number.